thecoachanna/DogBreedApp/README.md

 :white_check_mark: 2 - display how many seconds it took to fetch each breed from the API (e.g .012 seconds).
 Display it underneath the picture of each breed.

-3 - create a separate "DogBreed" component that renders each dog breed.
+:white_check_mark: 3 - create a separate "DogBreed" component that renders each dog breed.
 The DogBreed component should take 3 props: imageUrl, name, and number of seconds to load the data for the given breed.
 The DogBreed component should get rendered from within the index.js file.

 ## Additional Items